Lemon tart

 Alternatively, the lemon filling can be cooked in a saucepan and then added to the baked pastry case.

+History

+The first lemon tart recipes began to emerge in the 18th century, when lemon-based tarts appeared in French cookbooks.
+It was in 18th- and 19th-century France that the Tarte au Citron evolved into its modern form.
+French pastry chefs perfected the pairing of pâte sucrée (sweet shortcrust pastry) with a smooth lemon curd filling, resulting in the elegant and minimalist dessert recognized today.
+Contrary to popular belief, the classic French tarte au citron does not traditionally include a meringue topping.
+While both meringue-topped and plain versions can be found in French pâtisseries today—with the former often favored for its visual appeal—the original tarte au citron is served without meringue.

+Similar desserts

-A dessert very similar to the lemon tart is the lemon pie, usually served for dessert, made with a crust usually made of shortcrust pastry and lemon custard filling.
+A dessert very similar to the lemon tart is the Shaker lemon pie, usually served for dessert, made with a crust usually made of shortcrust pastry and lemon custard filling.
 The lemon pie is prepared with a bottom pie crust.
-This pie is different from the lemon meringue pie, which has meringue on top.
-No upper crust is used, as in a cherry pie.
+Distinct from the Shaker lemon pie is the lemon meringue pie, the latter which has no upper crust but meringue on top instead.